Skip to main content

 Sizeresize

-Pixel value from 1 to 4000.
-You can only resize without quality loss if you reduce the size.
-Possible values:
+A value in pixels from 1 to 4000.
+You can only downscale images without loss of quality.
+Available options:

-• <width>x<height> — resize with fixed width and height.
-Test different values, as this setting may distort proportions.
+• <width>x<height> — resize using fixed width and height.
+Test different values, as this setting may distort aspect ratios.
 For example:

 https://cdn.ex.com/ioss(resize=400x300)/pic.png

-• <width> — scale by width while maintaining aspect ratio.
+• <width> — scale by width while maintaining the aspect ratio.
 For example:

 https://cdn.ex.com/ioss(resize=400)/pic.png

-• x<height> — scale by height while maintaining aspect ratio.
+• x<height> — scale by height while maintaining the aspect ratio.
 For example:

 https://cdn.ex.com/ioss(resize=x200)/pic.png